Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Introduction

 Recurrent Neural Networks (RNNs) can find their origins in the work of McCulloch and Pitts from 1943 \cite{mcculloch43a}, where they considered ``nets with circles" allowing for ``reference to past events of infinite degree of remoteness."
 Further, Rumelhart, et. al., considered the use of parallel distributed processing in the context of sequential thought processing \cite{Rumelhart86}.
 These ideas have an intimate connection to initial value problems, whose solutions over time reference past information.
 Several recent works have considered the connection between Neural Networks and dynamic systems \cite{ODERU,LearningDynamical,pmlr-v97-haber19a,Haber} in order to improve the stability, in terms of robustness to perturbations, of the networks for typical tasks (e.g., computer vision, natural language processing, etc.).
 In this work the opposite task is investigated: utilize the tools of ML, specifically related to RNNs, to construct stable solutions to a time dependent PDE--the advection-diffusion equation.
 A recurrent network is introduced that matches precisely the evaluation of a multistep method paired with a collocation method for approximating spatial derivatives.
 This allows for two things: 1) the use of traditional tools for analyzing the stability of a numerical method for solving PDEs and 2) bringing to bear efficient techniques of ML for the training of approximations for the action of (spatial) linear operators.

 In order to assist the unfamiliar reader, a comprehensive discussion of the solutions of the advection-diffusion equation, the approximation of the action of linear operators through collocation, the construction of multi-step methods for numerical integration and an introduction to the theory of linear stability of ODEs (and discretized PDEs) is first presented in sections \ref{sec:advecdiff} through \ref{sec:linstab}.
 Then, section \ref{sec:networkrep} relates the numerical solution of a linear PDE to a simple neural network, while section \ref{sec:backprop} introduces a recurrent loss function and discusses the procedure for its minimization.
 Next, section \ref{sec:numexp} explains the computational experiments that were performed to identify conditions where stable numerical solutions of the advection diffusion equation can be generated through minimization of the loss function.
 Observations of the results of these experiments are presented in sections \ref{sec:keyobs} and \ref{sec:otherobs}.
 Finally, section \ref{sec:conclusions} concludes this work.
+An implementation of the network and training routine discussed in this work is provide on the Matlab File Exchange \cite{ADRNNCode}.